althaf-hussain46/PRODIGY_WD_05/README.md

 View Weather Info: The app displays the temperature, humidity, wind speed, and a brief weather description for the specified location.
 Geolocation Option: Allow the app to access your location to get weather updates based on your current position.

-<u>Feel free to explore the project on GitHub and leave your feedback.
-Thank you for visiting my repository!</u>
+<h2>Feel free to explore the project on GitHub and leave your feedback.
+Thank you for visiting my repository!</h2>

 </pre>